cuteday/KiRaRay/README.md

 - Nvidia gpu (Turing or higher if possible).
 - OptiX 7.0+ and CUDA 11.0+ installed.

-This project is only tested with optix 7.3 & cuda 11.3, compiled on Windows using msvc on an ampere gpu device.
-But it is expected to run on platforms with support for optix 7 and cuda 11.
+This project is tested with optix 7.3/4 and cuda 11.4/5/6, compiled on Windows using msvc on an ampere gpu device.
+It is expected to run on platforms with support for optix 7 and cuda 11.

 #### Build